yosefmelamed/Restaurant-Reservation-App/README.md

 New Table:

-- Creates a new table
+- Creates a new table.
-- Uses validation to ensure the inputs contain valid information
+- Uses validation to ensure the inputs contain valid information.

 ![New Table](./front-end/src/layout/pictures/us-02-reservation-almost-closing-before.png)
 ![New Table](./front-end/src/layout/pictures/us-04-omit-capacity-after.png)